The Malta Citizenship by Exceptional Services

 During the first five (5) years from the grant of the certificate of Maltese citizenship, the Community Malta Agency may request the applicant to provide any information or documentation as required and may also subject the applicant to an interview.

 Once the 12-month or 36-month residency period has been satisfied and the contributions/investments have been made, IMA will issue a letter inviting all members of the family to visit the department to sign an Oath of Allegiance.

 The certificate of naturalisation and Maltese passport are then issued within approximately seven (7) working days of the Oath of Allegiance.

-Malta Residence and Visa Programme (MRVP)
+Malta Permanent Residence Programme (MPRP)